LionelDraghi/bbt/docs/features/B080_Keep_Going.md

 <!-- omit from toc -->
 ## Feature: on error, Keep going or stop

-`bbt`default behavior is to stop when there is an error.
-But in some circumstances, we want a complete overview and want to run all the tests.
+During debug, bbt helps the developer focusing on the first problem by just stopping the run.
-This is what the `-k`/ `--keep_going`option is for.
+This is the default behavior.
+On the other hand, in a batch run, one usually wants to run all tests even if some fails.
+btt allows this second behavior through the `--keep_going` (or `-k`) option.

 Here we run a test with 3 scenarios.
 The second fails.